-During the fiscal year ended December 31, 2012, TVA Films continued to carry out its distribution business in the home entertainment (DVD/Blu-ray), television and other digital platform divisions.
-TVA Films did not release movies for theaters ("Box Office") in 2012.
-The Corporation's management indicated its intention to stop distributing new Québec films to theaters, but will continue to distribute audiovisual material for all other digital platforms, including the use of its catalog of titles and formats at the local, national and international levels.
+During the fiscal year ended December 31, 2013, TVA Films continued to carry out its distribution business in the home entertainment (DVD/Blu-ray), television and other digital platform divisions.
+TVA Films released its last Québec movie for theaters in 2013, being the movie "L'Autre Maison".
+As announced in 2012, the Corporation stopped distributing new Québec films to theaters, but continues to distribute audiovisual material for all other digital platforms, including the use of its catalog of titles and formats at the local, national and international levels.